rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 [ioresult]: ../std/io/type.Result.html
 [result]: ../std/result/enum.Result.html

-The `Result` types are [enums][enums]<!-- ignore -->, or *enumerations*.
+The `Result` types are [*enumerations*][enums]<!-- ignore -->, often referred to as *enums*.
 An enumeration is a type that can have a fixed set of values, and those values are called the enum’s *variants*.
 Chapter 6 will cover enums in more detail.

 [enums]: ch06-00-enums.html